yantraguru/deeplearn/README.md

 7.Experiment with low resolution, Optimum network size, balance of data and network [Notebook](./2_Find_optimum_network_size_for_data.ipynb)
 8. Which multilayer model architecture to choose?
 [Notebook](./2_multilayer_models_with_smaller_resolutions.ipynb)
 9. How multilayer model performs with squared images?
 [Notebook](./2_multilayer_model_performance_with_squared_images.ipynb)
 10. Complete example with more data, optimum multilayer network, validation and data augmentation.
-[Notebook] (./2_complete_example_with_data_augmentation.ipynb)
+[Notebook](./2_complete_example_with_data_augmentation.ipynb)

+--- Log of all experiments and improvement of accuracy --- Experiment descriptions and log - [CSV](./../logs/cap_vs_shoes_1.csv)

 ## 99. **Utilities**
 1. How to load images from disk into numerical arrays for deep learning [Notebook](./Load_Image_files_into_numerical_array_like_Data_Generator.ipynb)